Energetic awakening is simply an outrageous thing.

 Containment is a grace, and a tremendous relief for the parts of ourselves that need extra permission, extra support, extra safety and structure before they can relax, release, and finally trust.

-Containment can happen with a teacher in 1:1 settings, in group work with community, or individually as a part of a personal practice.
+Containment can happen with a teacher in 1:1 sessional settings, in group work with community, or individually as a part of a personal practice.

 Taylor's Kundalini journey began spontaneously and 'involuntarily', after years of study and practice in Buddhist traditions (both Vipassana and Zen).